 If you've actually made it to this part of the guide, congratulations!
 It's hard to know exactly how to conclude the 3,500 words above, but we'll try.

 Aulani, a Disney Resort & Spa, is a special place.
 It's a special Disney place, and it's a special Hawaiian place.
 Should it be on every Disney fan's bucket list?
 Definitely.
-Should it be on every family traveler's Hawaiian trip radar?
+Should it be on every traveler's Hawaiian family vacation radar?
 Definitely.
+This is one of the top notch family friendly Hawaiian destinations.

 But as we've said again and again, Aulani should not be your entire destination.
 There are better Disney vacations for that, including Disney Cruise Line, which also lacks the Disney parks.